42Bastian/JaguarDemos/256/README.md

 BootIntros done for Outline 2022 in Ommen

+## Outline2023

+BootIntros done for Outline 2022 in Ommen

 ### blobs_n_noise

 A plasma like pattern with bytebeat noise.
 GPU and 68k Code.